Directed-energy weapon: Strategic Defense Initiative

 In the 1980s, U.S. President Ronald Reagan proposed the Strategic Defense Initiative (SDI) program, which was nicknamed Star Wars.
 It suggested that lasers, perhaps space-based X-ray lasers, could destroy ICBMs in flight.
 Panel discussions on the role of high-power lasers in SDI took place at various laser conferences, during the 1980s, with the participation of noted physicists including Edward Teller.Duarte, F. J. (Ed.), Proceedings of the International Conference on Lasers '87 (STS, McLean, Va, 1988).

 A notable example of a directed energy system which came out of the SDI program is the Neutral Particle Beam Accelerator developed by Los Alamos National Laboratory.
 This system is officially described (on the Smithsonian Air and Space Museum website) as a low power neutral particle beam (NPB) accelerator, which was among several directed energy weapons examined by the Strategic Defense Initiative Organization for potential use in missile defense.
-In July 1989, the accelerator was launched from White Sands Missile Range as part of the Beam Experiments Aboard Rocket project, reaching an altitude of 200 kilometers (124 miles) and operating successfully in space before being recovered intact after reentry.
+In July 1989, the accelerator was launched from White Sands Missile Range as part of the Beam Experiment Aboard Rocket (BEAR) project, reaching an altitude of 200 kilometers (124 miles) and operating successfully in space before being recovered intact after reentry.
 The primary objectives of the test were to assess NPB propagation characteristics in space and gauge the effects on spacecraft components.
 Despite continued research into NPBs, no known weapon system utilizing this technology has been deployed.

 Though the strategic missile defense concept has continued to the present under the Missile Defense Agency, most of the directed-energy weapon concepts were shelved.
 However, Boeing has been somewhat successful with the Boeing YAL-1 and Boeing NC-135, the first of which destroyed two missiles in February 2010.
 Funding has been cut to both of the programs.